 Utility payment (electric and/or gas)

-- Internet and phone services are not covered.
+- Water, internet, and phone services are not covered.

 - Licensed eldercare services